preactjs/preact-www/content/en/guide/v10/getting-started.md

 Upon completion you'll have a new `build/` folder which can be deployed directly to a server.

-> For a full list of all available commands check out the list in preact-cli's [README file](https://github.com/preactjs/preact-cli#cli-options).
+> For a full list of all available commands check out the [Preact CLI Documentation](https://github.com/preactjs/preact-cli#cli-options).

 ## Integrating Into An Existing Pipeline